Stewardship

 The Power of Generosity

 Malachi 3:10 challenges us to test God in tithing.
-Kingdom men understand that generosity is not giving what's left over—it's giving the first and best of what God has provided.
+Generosity isn't giving what's left over.
+It's giving the first and best of what God has provided.

 Building Wealth with Purpose